Credit:– Universities in Ancient India – D.G. Apte

-All the necessary financial assistance was supplied by the society to teachers who as a general rule provided free boarding and lodging to all the students.
+The society supplied all the necessary financial assistance to teachers who as a general rule, provided free boarding and lodging to all the students.
 No student was required to pay any fees on a compulsory basis.
 The non-payment of fees never resulted in expulsion from the institution nor in any differential treatment.
-Knowledge was considered too sacred to be bartered for money and Hindu scriptures contain specific injunctions against those who charge money to students.
-A salaried teacher, i. e., a teacher who charges fees on a compulsory basis is to be treated, according to the scripture of Manu, as unfit for company at the table.
-There were, however, no financial difficulties that affected the smooth working of institutions for higher learning, because everything that was necessary became easily available.
-The spiritual standing and deep knowledge of the teachers inspired many rich persons to give voluntary help in various ways to these institutions.
-Some wealthy parents also gave generous monetary help.
-This was given either at the beginning or at the end of the studies of their children.
-Those who had no convenience could without any restraint, conduct their studies as long as they liked and enjoyed the same rights, privileges and duties as those who were monetarily better placed.
-A completely democratic spirit thus reigned in these sacred places.
-The number of students studying with every guru was large enough to be counted in hundreds, yet all monetary conveniences were supplied in various ways by people who appreciated the selfless work of the teachers, for balanced development in morals and attainment of knowledge of the capable youths of the country.
+Knowledge was considered too sacred to be swapped for money, and Hindu scriptures contain specific injunctions against those who charge money to students.
+A salaried teacher, i.e., a teacher who charges fees on a compulsory basis is to be treated, according to the scripture of Manu, as unfit for the company at the table.
+There were, however, no financial difficulties that affected the smooth working of institutions for higher learning, because everything that was necessary became readily available.
+The spiritual standing and in-depth knowledge of the teachers inspired many wealthy persons to give voluntary help in various ways to these institutions.
+Some affluent parents also gave generous monetary support.
+The assistance was provided either at the beginning or at the end of the studies of their children.
+Those who had no convenience could without any restraint, conduct their studies as long as they liked.
+These students enjoyed the same rights, privileges and duties as those who were monetarily better placed.
+An utterly democratic spirit thus reigned in these sacred places.
+The number of students studying with every guru was large enough to be counted in hundreds.
+All monetary conveniences were supplied in various ways by people who appreciated the selfless work of the teachers, for balanced development in morals and attainment of knowledge of the capable youths of the country.
 Kings also helped the cause by direct and indirect monetary help without exercising any control over these institutions.
-It is true that every student at the end of his studies paid something to his teacher by way of Dhakshina, but the sum thus paid was never sufficient to cover the expenses of his education.
+Every student at the end of his studies indeed paid something to his teacher by way of Dhakshina.
+The sum thus paid was never sufficient to cover the expenses of his education.
 The Dhakshina offered was simply an indication of the recognition of the deep debt of gratitude that the student owed to the guru.

 The community also was conscious of its duty to the cause of education.
-Moneyed people very often used to make arrangements for the food of the students all throughout their courses of education.
+Moneyed people very often used to make arrangements for the food of the students throughout their courses of training.
 Sometimes kings of various places sent students to the university for education and made all the necessary arrangements for boarding and lodging for them at State expense.
-As the teacher was not a money-monger, even poor families considered it their duty to maintain students studying under him by regularly offering him some part of their cooked food.
-There were certain occasions when money was offered to the Brahmans who were custodians of learning and knowledge for enabling them to continue their charitable work Poor students after finishing their education approached kings for getting money for the Dhakshina to be offered to the guru and their requests were always granted by kings.
+As the teacher was not a money-monger, even low-income families considered it their duty to maintain students studying under him by regularly offering him some part of their cooked food.
+There were certain occasions when money was provided to the Brahmans who were custodians of learning and knowledge for enabling them to continue their charitable work.
+Poor students post finishing their education, approached kings for getting money for the Dhakshina to be offered to the guru and kings always granted their requests.

 Admission was free to all castes.
 There was no restriction about the choice of subjects which was entirely left to students.
-The accomplishment had not to be used as an instrument for earning one’s livelihood which never was a problem in ancient India.
-This is how we find a complete democracy reigning in this university.
+The accomplishment had not to be used as an instrument for earning one’s livelihood, which never was a problem in ancient India.
 The different classes and castes merged in the democracy of learning.
-The democracy was strengthened by the existence of a common code of rules and observances prescribed for students irrespective of their social or economic status.
-The students could be admitted freely to any course provided they had the necessary background.
+The justice was strengthened by the existence of a standard code of rules and observances prescribed for students.
+The students could be admitted free to any course provided they had the necessary background.

 Some Famous Students from this university

-- Panini, the greatest grammarian of the Sanskrit language
+- Panini, the most celebrated grammarian of the Sanskrit language

 Researcher, Programmer and Data Science Enthusiast.
 Passionate about programming, reverse engineering, Old Vedic literatures.